Anika Guha, M.A.

 B.A., Neuroscience, Wellesley College

-I am a third year graduate student in clinical psychology.
-My research focuses on mechanisms of cognitive control and emotion regulation in affective and psychotic disorders.
-I am currently examining the moderation of top-down control in anxiety using functional and effective connectivity analyses with task-based fMRI data.
-My ongoing research interests include utilizing a variety of psychophysiological methods (task-based and resting-state fMRI, EEG source localization, etc.) to develop biomarkers that can predict vulnerability to and maintenance of psychopathology.
+I am a third-year graduate student in clinical psychology.
+My research focuses on mechanisms of cognitive function and emotion regulation in affective and psychotic disorders.
+Utilizing a variety of psychophysiological methods (structural MRI, task-based and resting-state fMRI, EEG/ERP, etc.), I am interested in developing biomarkers that can predict vulnerability to/maintenance of psychopathology as well as inform targeted interventions and treatments.

 If you have any questions about my research, please contact me at email@example.com